Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 testing server should be done by just choosing a branch name (so e.g. "task_1" or "task_2").

-The only thing left is restricting an access to such server, but I've already written few words about it in another [post](/en/security/devops/2020/02/auth-on-preprod-servers).
+The only thing left is restricting an access to such servers, but I've already written few words about it in another [post](/en/security/devops/2020/02/auth-on-preprod-servers).